Audition Requirements & Repertoire

 Percussion

-Percussionists who do not have access to timpani, marimba, and a concert snare drum for recording should contact John Beck to discuss their audition program.
+Applicants without access to timpani, marimba, and/or a concert snare drum for their recording should contact Dr. Komljenović to discuss their audition program.

 Piano